KoskinenTimo/Unit4-OOP-Game-Show-App/README.md

 Treehouse Unit 4 project
 _____________________________________________________________________________________________
-'press enter' text and score board for the starting screen and info text below "qwerty" div is added and styled: h3 {
+'press enter' text and score board for the starting screen and info text below "qwerty" div is added and styled.

+h3 {
   margin: 10px 5px;
   padding: 10px 5px;